 Stored programs and views are defined prior to use and, when referenced, execute within a security context that determines their privileges.
 These privileges are controlled by their DEFINER attribute, and, if there is one, their SQL SECURITY characteristic.

 DEFINER can be explicited defined as below which will become default owner of the store procedure.
-Because the specified account will be removed like member leave which may lead to unknown risk.
+Because the specified account will be removed when member leave which may lead to unknown risk.
 And we don’t have a policy to check the DEFINER account, so we don’t suggest to define the attribute in statemement explicitly.

 According to current VIEW deployment process, member in team will use specified account to do deployment, and this account will become default owner of the store procedure.
 It will reduce risk for this.